 2. Identify & develop lessons to support overall goal.
 What specific lessons can you teach in your emails to support your overall goal?
 You should break down your email course into a series of individual lessons.
 For example, Copyblogger offers content marketing, SEO, effective headlines, keyword research, and more – which all support the greater subject of online marketing.

 Identify lessons you want to teach in your course.
-Make a list of content that supports each lesson – blog posts, ebooks, videos, presentations, podcasts.
+Make a list of content that supports each lesson – blog posts, ebooks, explainer videos, effective presentations, podcasts.
 You can link to this content within emails that support each lesson.

 3. Create emails & landing pages.
 Once you have an overall subject and specific lessons to cover, you’re ready to create your emails.
 With landing page tools, you can design beautiful emails with no technical knowledge.
 Some lessons may require multiple emails whereas others can be explained in just one.
 Your emails can link to supporting content or if you need to further elaborate, you can create a custom landing page for each email in the course.
 Use widgets to add beautiful buttons or videos to your email designs.
 You can easily duplicate emails to maintain a consistent look and feel throughout the series.
 Once you’re done designing your emails, you’re ready to…